How to optimise and improve your credit score

 A non-existent credit history is almost as worrisome as a bad credit history.
 Credit scoring is used to predict your future behaviour based on your past financial activities, so if banks are not able to get any data to make an assessment about your fiscal stability, they may assume the worst about you.

 Getting a credit card and making regular payments on it is one of the most straightforward ways to build a credit score.
-Be sure you apply for a credit card for which you can easily quality.
+Be sure you apply for a credit card for which you can easily qualify.

 - Pay your bills on time and in full.